ilhamisbored/dwm/README.md

 4. Printscreen opens the snip screenshot mode for scrot
 5. Mod + Printscreen takes a screenshot of the entire screen
 6. Mod + Shift + Q kills the current dwm process

+# Installation of dwmblocks

+- Install acpi
+- `cd` into the dwmblocks directory
+- Run the `sudo make clean install` command.